stefaneidelloth/treez/README.md

 The **exemplary atoms** that come with Treez are thought to model a common simulation work flow: you can use the atoms to control an external executable and perform **parameter variations**.
 If you want to apply the Treez concept for a completely different application, you are welcome to do so.
 Please **feel free to create your custom atoms**.
 An aim of Treez is to make the creation of new atoms as easy as possible.
 Treez provides a set of so called **attribute atoms** that can be used as building blocks for the creation of new atoms.

+## Contribute

-If users of Treez create new atoms and feed them back to the Treez project, a large open source **atom library** will arise with time.
+If every user of Treez creates a new atom and feeds it back to the Treez project, a large open source **atom library** will arise with time.
 The **extensible plugin structure** of Eclipse is perfectly suited for this purpose.
+If you want to contribute to Treez please start with creating a new issue ticket and describe your atom suggestions.
+Bug reports and ideas on how to improve the already existing atoms are also very welcome.